-Louisianans 16 years of age, older now eligible for COVID vaccine
+Louisianans 16 and older now eligible for COVID vaccine

 BATON ROUGE - Monday, March 29, marks the first day that most of Louisiana's residents are eligible to receive one of the three COVID-19 vaccinations approved by the U.S. Food and Drug Administration (FDA).

-All Louisianans 16 years old or older are eligible for the vaccine following news from the federal government that the state's allocation of vaccine doses will significantly increase.
+All Louisianans 16 years or older are eligible for the vaccine following news from the federal government that the state's allocation of vaccine doses will significantly increase.

 As a result, mass vaccination sites continue to appear across the state.